 Throughout its range, Ducati combines sophisticated, race-derived technology with unique brand characteristics such as Desmodromic valve control, 90° L-twin cylinder engines, innovative chassis solutions, benchmark electronics, unique sound and Italian Design.

-For 2017, the factory Ducati Team has confirmed the Italian rider Andrea Dovizioso, who has been joined by three-time MotoGP world champion Jorge Lorenzo from Spain.
-Michele Pirro continues to be the official test-rider, taking part as a wild-card in a handful of races, while two-time World Champion Casey Stoner remains with Ducati as special test-rider and brand ambassador.
-Danilo Petrucci carries on racing with Pramac Racing, the only factory-supported Ducati team in MotoGP, together with Britain’s Scott Redding.
-The 2017 MotoGP line-up also includes satellite Ducati teams such as Avintia Racing with Hector Barbera and Loris Baz, and Team Aspar with Alvaro Bautista and Karel Abraham.
+For 2018, the factory Ducati Team has confirmed the Italian rider Andrea Dovizioso, runner-up in the 2017 championship, together with three-time MotoGP world champion Jorge Lorenzo from Spain.
+Michele Pirro continues to be the official test-rider, taking part as a wild-card in three races, while two-time World Champion Casey Stoner remains as special test-rider and brand ambassador for Ducati.
+Danilo Petrucci continues with Pramac Racing, the only factory-supported Ducati team in MotoGP, together with Australia’s Jack Miller.
+The 2018 MotoGP line-up also includes satellite Ducati teams such as Avintia Racing with Tito Rabat and Xavier Simeon, and the Angel Nieto Team with Alvaro Bautista and Karel Abraham.

-Ducati motorcycles are delivered to owners in 90 countries worldwide and, with primary focus on the European, North-American and Asia Pacific.
+Ducati motorcycles are delivered to owners in 90 countries worldwide.
+Main markets are Europe, NorthAmerica and Asia Pacific.
 Ducati has over 780 dealerships and the following 12 subsidiaries:

 - Brazil – (Ducati do Brasil)

 - Canada – (Ducati Canada Inc)